waychang626/MaskTracking/README.md

 ## About
 This is our Cogs109 Fa2020 Final Project, contributed by Waylon Chang, Ricky Martin, Noemi Yepez, and Dan Kaliblotzky.

-This project then is further developed by Waylon Chang as his personal proeject, taking a deeper dive into PCA and Multiple Linear Regression.
+This project then is further developed by Waylon Chang as his personal project, taking a deeper dive into PCA and Multiple Linear Regression.

 ## Project Purpose
 In this project, we explore how mask usages affect the rate of covid-19 apread across California counties.